anbox-cloud/discourse-docs/howto/addon/additional-architecture.md

     - armeabi-v7a
 ```

-This will tell AMS that an application can be scheduled on `arm64-v8a` and `armeabi-v7a` systems
-even if no native support is detected in the APK.
+This manifest tells AMS that an application can be scheduled on `arm64-v8a` and `armeabi-v7a` systems even if no native support is detected in the APK.